Why UNMC College of Dentistry Postgraduate Programs?

 All postgraduate residents are expected to have a Nebraska Dental License (either temporary or regular) and federal DEA license before October 15 of the year of the commencement of their program so that they can participate in the after-hours emergency care program and to teach.
 The postgraduate student must document efforts to obtain licensure to the postgraduate admissions office by July 15.
 Failure to obtain a Nebraska Dental License and federal DEA license by October 15 may result in a reduction of duties, reduction or elimination of stipend, an extension of time necessary to complete program requirements, or dismissal from the program.

-It is possible for a student who has graduated from an A.D.A. accredited American or Canadian dental school and licensed in another state, territory or District of Columbia to obtain a temporary Nebraska Dental License during the time he or she is enrolled as a full-time postgraduate student.
+It is possible for a student who has graduated from an A.D.A. accredited American or Canadian dental school and licensed in another state, territory, or District of Columbia to obtain a temporary Nebraska Dental License during the time he or she is enrolled as a full-time postgraduate student.
 The temporary license is only for practice related and clinical teaching activities within the College of Dentistry and does not allow extramural private practice.
-After acceptance into the postgraduate program, licensure information may be obtained from the State of Nebraska Department of Health, Bureau of Examining Boards, P.O.
-Box 95007, Lincoln, NE 68509-5007, telephone: (402) 471-2115.
+After acceptance into the postgraduate program, licensure information may be obtained from the State of Nebraska Department of Health and Human Services (DHHS), Attn: Dental Licensure, P.O.
+Box 94986, Lincoln, NE 68509-4986.
+Telephone: (402) 471-2115.

 The State Board also has provisions for licensure by credentials and interview for individuals licensed in other states.